 One of the easiest and most effective ways to lose weight and improve your health is to eat a protein-rich, whole food breakfast.

-Eating a healthy breakfast reduces body fat, boosts metabolism, improves mental focus, increases energy, reduces risk of type 2 diabetes and obesity, decreases overeating, improves behavioral problems, lowers risk of depression, increases athletic performance, stabilized blood sugar levels, and improves heart health.
+Eating a healthy breakfast reduces body fat, boosts metabolism, improves mental focus, increases energy, reduces the risk of type 2 diabetes and obesity, decreases overeating, improves behavioral problems, lowers risk of depression, increases athletic performance, stabilized blood sugar levels, and improves heart health.
 With this many benefits, it’s no wonder what you eat for breakfast has a huge effect on how you look, feel and perform for the rest of the day.
-Set up for success with the better balanced breakfast tips below.
+Set up for success with the better-balanced breakfast tips below.

-1. Think Outside The Box
+Think Outside The Box

 While some studies suggest that any breakfast is better than no breakfast, there are some foods you want to avoid, such as processed products made with refined carbs, de-fatted dairy, and artificial sweeteners.
 These foods include cereals, muffins, bagels, waffles, pancakes, french toast, pastries, juices, donuts, and low-fat yogurt/milk.
 These insulin-spiking foods set you up for a mid-morning crash, increased cravings, weight gain, inflammation, nutrient deficiencies, and a higher risk for diabetes and obesity.

-2. Pack In Protein
+Pack In Quality Protein

 Consume more protein at breakfast by making the switch from wheat, or refined carbs, to meat, or protein-rich foods.
 Crucial at breakfast, high-quality protein provides consistent energy and essential nutrients to increase your mental and physical performance.
 Protein reduces cravings, supports immunity, promotes fat burning, and improves your mood.
 Aim for 25 grams of protein per meal, which is about 4 eggs, 3-4 ounces meat/poultry/fish/seafood, or 1 serving protein powder.